 This article will help you begin to think about how to create a meaningful brand identity.
-If you’re just starting a business or thinking of retooling your logo, you’ll get practical tips, some simple steps to get going, and how to connect with your target market in a productive and profitable way.
+If you’re just starting a new business or thinking of redesigning your existing logo, you’ll get practical tips, some simple steps to get going, and how to connect with your target market in a productive and profitable way.

 1. Research Your Audience

 Before you make your own logo and proceed with developing your brand identity system, you must first identify your target customers.
 To be successful, you need to connect with your prospective customers authentically, but to do that you need to know them ahead of time.

 But to really make your brand identity memorable, make sure you know that answers to the following questions about your audience: